-Activity Level Score Detailed Activity Level Able to carry on 100 Normal no complaints; no evidence of disease. normal activity and to 90 Able to carry on normal activity; minor signs or symptoms of work; no special care disease. needed.
+Activity Level Score Detailed Activity Level Able to carry on normal 100 Normal no complaints; no evidence of disease. activity and to work; no 90 Able to carry on normal activity; minor signs or symptoms of disease. special care needed.
 80 Normal activity with effort; some signs or symptoms of disease.
-Unable to work; able to 70 Cares for self; unable to carry on normal activity or to do active live at home and care work. for most personal 60 Requires occasional assistance but is able to care for most needs; varying amount personal needs. of assistance needed.
+Unable to work; able to live 70 Cares for self; unable to carry on normal activity or to do active work. at home and care for most personal needs; varying 60 Requires occasional assistance but is able to care for most of his personal needs. amount of assistance needed.
 50 Requires considerable assistance and frequent medical care.
-Unable to care for self; 40 Disabled; requires special care and assistance. requires equivalent of 30 Severely disabled; hospital admission is indicated although institutional or hospital death not imminent.

-Activity Level Score Detailed Activity Level care; disease may be 20 Very sick; hospital admission necessary; active supportive progressing rapidly. treatment necessary.
+Unable to care for self; 40 Disabled; requires special care and assistance. requires equivalent of institutional or hospital care; 30 Severely disabled; hospital admission is indicated although death not imminent. disease may be progressing 20 Very sick; hospital admission necessary; active supportive treatment rapidly. necessary.
 10 Moribund; fatal processes progressing rapidly.